▼ scroll down to learn more ▼

 The Pearl Fund is a Pennsylvania limited liability company that is launching a venture capital fund with a fresh approach, which is to provide OZ investors with access to venture capital investment opportunities that have been identified and evaluated by an experienced team of successful entrepreneurs and investors.
 All of the Fund’s investments in the Portfolio Companies are intended and will be designed to allow the investors to qualify for the full suite of QOZ tax benefits.

-Objective -- The objective of the Fund is to deliver market-leading investment returns (10X+) to limited partners by identifying promising investment opportunities in multiple Portfolio Companies.
+Objective -- The objective of the Fund is to deliver market-leading tax-free investment returns (10X+) to limited partners by identifying promising investment opportunities in multiple Portfolio Companies.
 The Fund’s management team intends to provide innovative capital solutions and actively contribute seasoned management expertise to maximize long-term performance and value.
 The Fund’s Investment activity in Portfolio Companies is expected to focus on early- and growth-stage companies that display the potential to scale effectively and are positioned to dominate a given market, and possess the potential for one or more exit opportunities through a sale, refinancing or recapitalization.

 Use of Proceeds -- The General Partner intends to deploy the funds raised in this Offering in equity investments in the Portfolio Companies in diversified asset classes including, but not limited to, defense, healthcare, mobile wireless, software, media, manufacturing, energy, agriculture, and consumer products including food and beverage companies, and may also include opportunistic real estate investments from time to time.
 The General Partner believes these sectors are well positioned to leverage new technologies and financially benefit from enhanced operational efficiencies provided by the Fund.